Department of Biological Sciences

 During the first semester, students are required to declare a research topic and to arrange an Advisory Committee, with guidance from their primary faculty advisor.
 The Advisory Committee consists of the student's primary faculty advisor and at least two other faculty members, of which at least one must be a member of the Department of Biological Sciences.

-The degree provides two thesis options: research and literature review.
+The degree provides two thesis options: research or literature review.
 Most students are expected to produce a research thesis, based on an original research project.
 However, with approval of the student's Advisory Committee, a student may undertake the literature review thesis option, which requires writing a comprehensive analysis of a specific topic.
 All master's candidates preparing a research thesis must complete a minimum of 24 credits of coursework and 6 credits of thesis research.
 Candidates completing the literature review thesis option must complete 32 credits of coursework, which must include at least one laboratory course, and 3 credits of literature review.
 Coursework is determined individually for each student in consultation with the student's Advisory Committee.

-All students must take four required courses (14-18 credits):
+All students must take these required courses:

 BIO 513 Applied Biostatistics